 I was ordained in 1961 in the UCC at Pelican Rapids, MN and served churches in Minnesota from 1961-1968.
 I served as Minister & Teacher, Sayles Memorial Church – UCC (Now Chapel Street Congregational Church) in Lincoln, Rhode Island 1961-1968.
 I also served as Coordinator, Chaplaincy Services, Meritcare Medical Center (now Sanford) in -Fargo, ND from 1977-1994.
 We had a staff of ten.
 Also served as Pastor, Oak Mound UCC, Moorhead, MN during that time from 1977-1987.
 I was also an instructor, Charis Ecumenical Center, Concordia College, Moorhead, MN and offered graduate courses for clergy and was a satellite faculty member of Luther Seminary, St. Paul, MN.

 Please View the Full Bio of my service history and availability.

 Recently retired after 23 years as pastor at Christ Congregational, I am available for pulpit supply in the general metro area or Colorado Springs.
 I was ordained in 1964 and have served churches in Iowa and Kansas before serving Christ Congregational (UCC) in southwest Denver for 24 years.
 I have been active in the Metro Association and the Conference, holding numerous positions of leadership.
 My interest is preaching and worship leadership, with a particular interest in defining what is a “progressive” application of the Gospel.

-Currently working on her dissertation for Doctor of Ministry degree at Iliff School of Theology.
+Victoria is currently working on her dissertation for her Doctor of Ministry degree at Iliff School of Theology.

 Rev. Cal Kemper, M.S., AAPC